 6. SHE CREATED A TASK FORCE TO STUDY DOMESTIC VIOLENCE.

-From 2004 through 2012, Nevada was the state with the highest rate of women murdered by men.
+, Nevada was the state with the highest rate of women murdered by men.
 As attorney general, Cortez Masto created a 15-person team to review the domestic-violence fatality rate and provide recommendations to reduce deaths.
 On the team, she and members of her office worked alongside police officers, representatives from the Division of Child and Family Services, and a member of the UNLV School of Social Work.
 In 2013, they released a report recommending specific actions for law enforcement, district attorneys, and local legislators in order to combat intimate partner violence.
 Since 2013, the domestic homicide rate against women has dropped in Nevada, but it remains nearly double the national average.

 7. SHE WORKED TO COMBAT SEX TRAFFICKING.